Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 Now that we have installed Conda we need to be able to use it.

-In a very similar way to activating a Python virtual environment, we need to ***activate*** conda before we can use it.
+In a very similar way to activating a Python virtual environment, we need to ***activate*** Conda before we can use it.

-We do this by pointing the `source` command at the conda activate script.
+We do this by pointing the `source` command at the Conda activate script.

 **NOTE: You need to do this EVERY time you login to your server if you want to use tools you installed with Conda.**